FAQs

 Is Redis required?
 What is Redis?

-HuskSync requires Redis to operate (for reasons demonstrated below).
 Redis is an in-memory database server used for caching data at scale and sending messages across a network.
 You have a Redis server in a similar fashion to the way you have a MySQL database server.
 If you're using a Minecraft hosting company, you'll want to contact their support and ask if they offer Redis.
-If you're looking for a host, I have a list of some popular hosts and whether they support Redis available to read here.
+If you're looking for a host, I have a list of some popular hosts and whether they support Redis available to view here.

 HuskSync makes use of both MySQL and Redis for optimal data synchronization.
 You have the option of using one of two Sync Modes, which synchronize data between servers (DELAY or LOCKSTEP)